bieddes-blade/CBS-2021/README.md

 ![Two MAPF problems](blob/img/moving.png)

 Here you can see two MAPF problems: on the left, the agents are moving with equal speeds; on the right, the purple agent is two times faster.
+The blue agent passes an edge in two time steps.

 ## Running the code